All About Outreach: What We Do And Why We Do It

 • Why? it is important for the university community to remain aware of global, national, and local events, especially those that might impact the campus community and students’ daily life, health, and wellness.
 It's important to give voice to voices not traditionally heard

-• Wellness Zone - The CAPS Wellness Zone is available for students on a drop-in basis.
+• Wellness Zone - The Student Life Wellness Zone is available for students on a drop-in basis.
 Wellness resources include: massage chairs, light therapy, and meditation & mindfulness tools

 • Why?
 To provide UM students a place where they can drop-in, relax, and more effectively manage stress